aellerton/demo-allauth-bootstrap/README.md

 5. For Authorized Javascript Origins: http://127.0.0.1:8000

 6. For Authorized Redirect Url: http://127.0.0.1:8000/accounts/google/login/callback/

+Again, a reminder that if you're loading your site at ``localhost:8000`` then you'll need to set the URIs above to ``http://localhost:8000/..." etc.

 Run ``make configure``, enter the details, then ``make rebuild`` and ``make run``.
 Alternatively edit the ``seed.sql`` file from a previous run and then ``make rebuild run``.